Mean convergence of entire interpolations in weighted space: Introduction

-with $C$ independent from $\sigma$, and if the difference of consecutive elements in $\Lambda_\sigma$ is comparable to $\sigma^{-1}$, the right hand side is a Riemann sum for $|(F_\tau -f)w|^p$.
+The right hand side can now be made arbitrarily small by letting $\tau\to\infty$.
 This is the ideal situation, but in practice \eqref{lower-MZ} only holds for smoothed versions of $w$ where the smoothing depends on $\tau$.

 The above strategy was initially developed for convergence of Lagrange interpolating polynomials in $L^2[-1,1]$, cf.\ Zygmund \cite[vol.\ II, ch.\ X.7]{Z}.
 Weighted means for interpolations at zeros of orthogonal polynomials were investigated by Erd\"os and Turan \cite{ET1}.
 For a sample of follow up work we refer to results of Lubinsky, Nevai, Mat\'e, Xu and others focused on polynomial inequalities for Jacobi measures on $[-1,1]$ (see \cite{Lub3, LMN, Nev,Xu1, Xu2} and the references therein).
 Doubling measures were considered by Mastroianni and Totik \cite{MT} and Mastroianni and Russo \cite{MR}.
 Many additional references may be found in the surveys by Lubinsky \cite{Lub5} and \cite[Section 12]{Lub4}.
 Section 13 of the latter survey contains an overview of polynomial Hermite interpolation.